d2s/Documentation/docs/source/source.md

 If the user deletes a task any scheduled operations are deleted as well.

 When a scheduled task is executing the user is not allowed to manually execute a task.
 RsyncOSX does also notify in view when a scheduled task is executing.

+A scheduled task is object of type [Operation](https://developer.apple.com/documentation/foundation/operation).
+When the time is due for scheduled task to execute RsyncOSX creates an [OperationQueue](https://developer.apple.com/documentation/foundation/operationqueue) and appends the [operation object](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/executeTask.swift) to the [queue object](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ScheduleOperation.swift).
+The queue object checks that all required conditions are met before executing the `main()` method in Operation object.

 ## Reading and writing data to permanent store